 - Wait 15 minutes until the rest of the Internet has caught up on recognizing that new connection and your website will show up when visitors go to your domain name.

 Finding the required information will involve going through your web host’s support documentation (if it’s not listed within your account).
-For a more detailed guide, check out this article from our Knowledge Base.

 Ready to start building your shiny new website?
 Find your idea a great domain from Hover!